ownbee/ninebot-ble/README.md

 using the new encrypted protocol using [miauth](https://github.com/dnandha/miauth) library.
 Old scooter firmwares might therefore not work.

-The projects primary objective is to support Home Assistant integration but will probably work for more use-cases as well.
+The projects primary objective is to support Home Assistant integration but will work for more use-cases as well.

 ## Usage